-Drum Sprockets Extend Wear Life for Industrial Drag Chain Conveyors
+How Drum Sprockets Extend Life of Drag Chain Conveyors

 The right sprocket assembly allows conveyor systems to run smoothly without damaging equipment.
 If your sprockets are showing signs of wear – including chipped or broken teeth – it could be a sign that you need a more robust sprocket solution.Industrial drag chain conveyors, such as those used in the paper and pulp, sawmill and metal recycling industries, often require a special type of sprocket engineered for heavy loads – the drum sprocket.